Chehre

 The film was announced on 11 April 2019 and filming began on 10 May 2019.
-It was scheduled for worldwide release on 17 July 2020, but was delayed due to the COVID-19 pandemic.
-The film was ultimately released in theatres on 27 August 2021.
-Upon release, the film was a box office disaster, grossing only 7.5 Crore INR against its 25 Crore INR budget.
+It was scheduled for a theatrical release on 17 July 2020, but was delayed due to the COVID-19 pandemic.
+The film was released in theatres on 27 August 2021.
+Upon release, the film was a box office disaster, grossing only ₹8 crore against its ₹25 crore budget.

 Plot

-Sameer Mehra (Emraan Hashmi), a business tycoon takes shelter at an old man's home in the mountains amidst a dangerous snow storm.
-He is introduced to Jagdish Acharya (Dhritiman Chatterjee), a retired judge, Paramjeet Singh Bhullar (Annu Kapoor), a renowned defence counsel, Anna Matthews (Rhea Chakraborty), a house help and one Hariya Jadhav (Raghubir Yadav).
+Sameer Mehra (Emraan Hashmi), a business tycoon takes shelter at an old man's home in the mountains amidst a dangerous snowstorm.
+He is introduced to Jagdish Acharya (Dhritiman Chatterjee), a retired judge, Paramjeet Singh Bhullar (Annu Kapoor), a renowned defence counsel, Anna Matthews (Rhea Chakraborty), a house help, and one Hariya Jadhav (Raghubir Yadav).
 They are later joined by Lateef Zaidi (Amitabh Bachchan), a renowned public prosecutor who has a sharp wit and an eye for detail.

 Lateef initiates a conversation with Sameer to check if he is the right subject for a practical game they play amongst themselves.
-Sameer introduces himself as a successful and ambitious executive of an ad agency who achieved everything on his own since he was orphaned from the age of 15.
+Sameer introduces himself as a successful and ambitious executive of an ad agency who achieved everything on his own since he was orphaned at the age of 15.
 When Sameer takes a break, Lateef remarks to his friends that he is absolutely sure that Sameer is the right subject for their game, and as everyone values his opinion, they agree to this.

 Everyone coerces Sameer to play the game, and he agrees.
 Later, Joe Matthews (Siddhanth Kapoor), an ex-convict accused of murder, joins them.
 Jagdish tells Sameer that he had pronounced judgement in Joe's case as he was caught killing the person who sexually assaulted his sister, and now that he has served his sentence, they are all on good terms with him.

-The game is basically a mock trial wherein they setup a court and argue about some famous cases.
+The game is basically a mock trial wherein they set up a court and argue about some famous cases.
 Sameer agrees to be their defendant as Anna has not prepared for a famous case Lateef had earlier asked her for.
 Jagdish tells Sameer his rights and tells him that he can meet his defence counsel, Bhullar, to discuss his case before the court starts.
 When they both meet in private, Sameer tells Bhullar that he has committed no crime so his case won't stand in court, but Bhullar opposes this, saying that going without any criminal charge in the mock court is dangerous since the prosecutor would then have complete freedom to charge him with anything.
 Sameer rejects this idea and says that he would go without any charge.